vacp2p/rfc/content/docs/rfcs/20/README.md

 which enables a peer to send a direct message to another peer using the Waku v2 network, and the peer's Ethereum address.

+The main purpose of this specification is to demonstrate how Waku v2 can be used for direct messaging purposes.
+In the current state, the protocol has privacy and features [limitations](#limitations), we hope this can be an inspiration for developers wishing to build on top of Waku v2.

 # Goal

 Alice wants to send an encrypted message to Bob, where only Bob can decrypt the message.